 Staring at the computer for prolonged periods of time has been known to cause strained and dry eyes, blurred vision, and headaches.
 It was found that nearsightedness in the U.S. has increased from 25% to 41.6%in the last 30 years, which may be an effect of too much screen time and not enough sunlight.

 - Weight Gain

 It was found that those who spend more time watching TV have a higher chance of being overweight and less active.

 - Overall Health

 Typically, when watching TV, using a computer, or using our phones, we are sitting.
-Prolonged sitting has been known to lead to increased risk of obesity, heart disease, diabetes, and some cancers.
-It should also be noted that we will typically find ourselves in a hunched over posture when using devices for extended periods of time, which can lead to neck or back pain.
+Prolonged sitting has been known to lead to an increased risk of obesity, heart disease, diabetes, and some cancers.
+It should also be noted that we will typically find ourselves in a hunched-over posture when using devices for extended periods of time, which can lead to neck or back pain.

 It was found that kids and young adults who spend large amounts of time in front of the screens are more likely to develop attention disorders.